 School Primary Languages Trip to Paris

-Learning a foreign language from a young age can provide so many opportunities for your pupils, so getting them to show an interest is really important.
+Learning a foreign language from a young age can provide so many opportunities for your pupils, getting them to show an interest is really important.

 Paris, with its iconic landmarks and bright lights, is the ideal destination to introduce your pupils to the French language.
 Take a boat trip along the Seine, a trip up the Eiffel Tower or even take them to Disneyland® Paris for a day!

 Arrive in Paris

 Visit to a French bakery followed by a visit to the Louvre

 Visit to the Eiffel Tower followed by a boat trip along the Seine

 |Evening meal followed by an evening tour of Paris by coach|